Book a Demo

 5. Greater accessibility

 The key to your project’s success is its accessibility to different audiences.
-Reports show that as much as 82% of moviegoers would go to watch movies in cinemas more often if the movies were made more accessible.
+A 2025 report from the Inevitable Foundation shows that as much as 82% of moviegoers would go to watch movies in cinemas more often if the movies were made more accessible.
+AI can help:

-AI can be a great help here.
-Text-to-speech, voice recognition, and real-time translations powered by AI can make content more accessible to viewers globally, including those with disabilities or language barriers.
+AI technologies like text-to-speech, voice recognition, and real-time translations powered by AI can make content more accessible to viewers globally, including those with disabilities or language barriers.
 For example, AI can run real-time subtitles or sign language overlays for live streams and events.

 6. Higher ROI on marketing campaigns

 Finishing a project is just the beginning.
 For it to be successful, you have to go hard on marketing.
 AI improves and personalizes promotional campaigns, allowing for a higher ROI on marketing spend.
-Many companies see a 10–20% increase in sales ROI after implementing AI.
+According to a 2025 McKinsey report, many companies see a 10–20% increase in sales ROI after implementing AI.

 Real-world AI use cases in media and entertainment show that the technology enhances marketing efficiency by automating audience segmentation, content targeting, campaign testing, and performance analytics.